|Degree Plan Options|

-The UHV School Psychology Master’s program is dedicated to providing students with a comprehensive, integrated program of study delivered by qualified faculty, as well as substantial supervised field experiences necessary for the provision of school psychological services which positively impact children, youth, families, and the schools that serve them.
+The UHV Specialist in School Psychology program is dedicated to providing students with a comprehensive, integrated program of study delivered by qualified faculty, as well as substantial supervised field experiences necessary for the provision of school psychological services which positively impact children, youth, families, and the schools that serve them.
 The training standards within the program are consistent with the standards of the Texas State Board of Examiners of Psychology (TSBEP) Licensed Specialist in School Psychology (LSSP) credentialing, which complies with the nationally recognized standards for the practice of school psychology per the National Association of School Psychologists (NASP) standards.
 The UHV Specialist in School Psychology program was granted NASP accreditation by the NASP Program Approval Board starting on 8/1/2021.

 The mission of the UHV school psychology program is to train entry-level school psychology practitioners, namely, Licensed Specialists in School Psychology (LSSP), in accordance to the standards set by the Texas State Board of Examiners (TSBEP).
 The program is designed around NASP standards to prepare students to obtain the National Certification in School Psychology (NCSP) following graduation.
 With emphasis on best practice application of school psychology, faculty and students are expected to be both consumers and evaluators of empirically-based practice, while providing empirically-based school psychological services to a diverse population of individuals including children, families, school personnel, and other related professionals.
 Students are trained to adequately assess difficulties students may be having that impact their education, consult with teachers and parents regarding student difficulties and intervene with students through evidence-based academic, behavioral, and counseling interventions.
 The School Psychology program has a core philosophy that emphasizes student development of competencies in the delivery of practical, empirically sound services to a wide range of children in diverse learning environments.
 Please read the School Psychology Program Handbook for a comprehensive overview of the program and course sequence.

-The School Psychology Program is a 69-hour non-terminal degree, leading to a Master’s degree in School Psychology (SSP), which meets the academic requirements for the Texas Licensed Specialist in School Psychology (LSSP) credential.
+The School Psychology Program is a 63-hour non-terminal degree, leading to a Specialist in School Psychology degree (SSP), which meets the academic requirements for the Texas Licensed Specialist in School Psychology (LSSP) credential.
 With this licensing, you can practice as a Licensed Specialist in School Psychology (LSSP) in K-12 public schools.
 The program takes 3 years to complete for students who follow the recommended course sequence and are enrolled full-time.
 There are two full years of courses, including summers.
 The third year of the program students complete their internship.
 During this time, students are employed full-time and work 40+ hours a week as a School Psychology Intern under the supervision of a LSSP in that district.
 Please refer to the School Psychology Internship Handbook for more information.
 Students may enroll in the program part or full time.

 Frequently Asked Questions

 70% of our coursework is taught online via Blackboard.
 The other 30% of our courses are offered either in person or via hybrid methods (combination of online and face to face components).
-Face to face courses are typically held in the evenings (4-6:45 pm or 7-9:45 pm) to accommodate working professionals, except for practicum supervision which is typically offered from 4-6:45 pm.
-Please refer to the program handbook and the plan of study to reference course sequence, teaching methods for each course and the course location.
+Face to face courses are typically held in the evenings (7-9:45 pm) to accommodate working professionals, except for practicum supervision which is typically offered from 4-6:45 pm.
+Please refer to the School Psychology Program Handbook and the plan of study to reference course sequence, teaching methods for each course and the course location.

 During the program, you will complete a practicum and a yearlong internship.
 Practicum takes place during your second year of the program after particular courses have been completed.
 Practicum students work beside an LSSP in a school district of their choosing for a minimum of 20 hours per week (300 hours during the Spring of the 2nd year).
 During your practicum, you are also completing coursework.
 Please read the School Psychology Practicum Handbook for a detailed description of the practicum experience.
 Internship is the culminating experience of the program and takes place after all coursework has been completed, typically during your 3rd year.
 Interns are full-time employees of a school district of their choosing and intern positions are typically paid.
-Please refer to the Practicum and Internship handbooks available on our website for more information.
+Please refer to the School Psychology Internship Handbook for more information.

 Past students have held full-time jobs and successfully completed the program.
 However, please note that past students typically report spending 20-30 hours per week on course requirements.
 This should be factored into your decision when considering outside employment.
-Please be aware that traditional full-time employment (Monday-Friday from 8-5) is particularly difficult during your 2nd year in the program when you are required to work in the school setting for your practicum (e.g.,20 hours a week).
+Please be aware that traditional full-time employment (Monday-Friday from 8-5) is not possible during your 2nd year in the program when you are required to work in the school setting for your practicum (e.g.,20 hours a week).
 Practicum positions are unpaid but required by the program.
 Most students drop to part-time employment if their current job/role is not flexible around their practicum experience.
 During your 3rd year internship, this becomes your full-time job, as you are employed as an LSSP Intern by a school district.
-Internships are typically paid and interns generally earn $20-30,000 per year, depending on the district.
+Internships are typically paid and interns generally earn $20-50,000 per year, depending on the district.

 After being admitted to the program, you will work with the program director and other School Psychology faculty to determine which courses may meet our requirements for transfer credit.

 Starting in 2006, the Texas Higher Education Coordinating Board allowed graduate School Psychology programs to grant the Specialist in School Psychology (SSP) degree.
 The degree reflects the increased number of hours that students obtain, as most School Psychology programs are a minimum of 60 hours.
 The degree is often viewed as more than a Master’s degree, but less than a Doctorate degree.

 We pride ourselves on making sure that our students have a wonderful learning experience and become strong school psychology practitioners.
 Here are some of the reasons our students love our program-